lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###auth:email-confirmation-success
-Broadcast when users arrive from links contained in password set emails.
-You can use this to trigger "welcome" notifications to new users if you like.
+Broadcast when users arrive from links contained in password-reset emails.
+This can be used to trigger "welcome" notifications to new users.

-**Example**:
+####Example:
 ~~~javascript
 $scope.$on('auth:email-confirmation-success', function(ev, user) {
     alert("Welcome, "+user.email+".
 Your account has been verified.");